SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 * SERIAL_EVENT_RX     - Enables the event input
 * SERIAL_HALF_DUPLEX  - Synonym for (SERIAL_OPENDRAIN | SERIAL_LOOPBACK)
 * SERIAL_MODE_SYNC    - Uses synchronous mode instead of asynchronous.
 See notes below, additional configuration required.

+Note:
+The "other" RS485 mode, according to the ATtiny3216/3217 datasheet:
+"Writing RS485[1] to ‘1’ enables the RS-485 mode which automatically sets the TXD pin to output one clock cycle before starting transmission and sets it back to input when the transmission is complete."

+Obviously this begs the question of how any of the devices involved are supposed to prevent collisions - I don't think there *is* a way.
+That would explain why this feature was removed from the Dx-series documentation (it was present in the initial DA-series IO headers, and is likely still in the hardware...).

 #### MSPI options
 * SERIAL_MSPI_MSB_FIRST